Akito Watabe

-Akito Watabe (渡部 暁斗, Watabe Akito) is a Japanese nordic combined skier who has been competing since 2005.
+Akito Watabe (渡部 暁斗, Watabe Akito) is a Japanese retired Nordic combined skier.
 He won a gold medal in the 4 × 5 km team event at the FIS Nordic World Ski Championships 2009 in Liberec.

 Career

-Competing in two Winter Olympics, Watabe earned his best finish of sixth in the 4 x 5 team event at Vancouver in 2010 and had his best individual finish of ninth in the 10 km individual large hill event at those same games.

-His best World Cup finish was third at a 10 km individual large hill event in Finland in March 2010, until the 2011/2012 season when he started to win World Cup competitions.
+Competing in six Winter Olympics, Watabe won four olympic medals: two silvers and two bronzes.

 During the 2014 Sochi Winter Olympics, Akito Watabe took home the silver medal in the Nordic Combined Individual Gundersen NH / 10 km, Cross-Country event.

 In the 2018 Olympics, Watabe won the silver medal in the normal hill/10 km Nordic combined competition.

 In the 2022 Olympics, Akito Watabe won two bronze medals in the large hill/10 km and Team large hill Nordic combined competition.

+He has the record of most starts in the history of the FIS Nordic Combined World Cup, 303.

 Personal life

 His wife, Yurie Watabe, is a Japanese freestyle skier, who specialises in halfpipe.
 Akito's younger brother, Yoshito also competes in Nordic Combined World Cup.